juangranados/powershell-scripts/Remote Computer Update/readme.md

 ### RZGetPath

 RZGet.exe path.
+Example: \\SRV-FS05\RZGet\rzget.exe
-If path not found RZGet will not be called.
+If path not found RZGet will not be called unless you set -downloadRZGet switch and it will be downloaded to this path.
 Default: none

 ### RZGetArguments